abirthapa1/nodejs-service-deployment/README.md

 1. **Terraform** provisions the infrastructure (e.g., EC2 instance on AWS).
 2. **Ansible** connects to the provisioned host and:
-   - Installs dependencies (Node.js, npm, etc.)
+   - Installs dependencies (Node.js, npm, package.json)
    - Deploys the Node.js service
    - Ensures the service is running
 3. **GitHub Actions** automates:
-   - Infrastructure setup
-   - Ansible playbook execution
+   - Ansible playbook execution on the designated hosts.
    - Continuous deployment on code changes

 ---